 My goal is to empower dads to be seen, heard and confident throughout the birthing experience.
 I'll guide them to be better prepared for the birth of their child or children.
 Of course, I am also my amazing wife's biggest fan and a daddy to our two wonderful kids.

 Honestly, I never dreamed of becoming a doula.
-I have a passion for people and always knew I wanted children, but I didn't see those things coming together as a career choice that could make a difference.
+I’ve always had a passion for people and knew I wanted children, but I didn’t initially see how those things could come together as a meaningful career.

-It all changed when I became a first-time dad.
-I remember my pride and excitement while seeing our first son, Mason.
-It was exactly how I always heard having a child was like— pure joy.
+That all changed when I became a first-time dad.
+I remember the pride and excitement I felt seeing our first son, Mason.
+It was everything I had always heard having a child would be.
+Pure joy.
 Baby bliss.

-Then, reality set in—sleepless nights.
-A screaming infant needed nearly constant care.
-Fights with my wife.
-Going to work exhausted.
-I told myself it would get better.
-It was just a phase.
-But over time, I noticed things getting worse instead of getting better.
+Then reality set in.
+Sleepless nights.
+A screaming infant who needed nearly constant care.
+Arguments with my wife.
+Going to work completely exhausted.
+I kept telling myself it would get better and that it was just a phase.
+But over time, things got worse instead of improving.
 I was experiencing postpartum depression, and I had no idea.

-So, I became a certified birth and postpartum doula and a new parent educator so I could provide the dad support that wasn't offered when I needed it.
+So I became a certified birth and postpartum doula and a new parent educator to provide the kind of support for dads that I wish had been available to me.

-Fast forward two years to our delivery room for the birth of our second child.
-We were ready.
-Our birth plan was in hand, I had spoken to the doctor and informed her of my role as a dad and a doula, and we had our lights, affirmations, and essential oils.
-Even though my wife had to be induced, she could still birth the baby naturally using the techniques I had learned from doula training and our birthing classes.
+Fast forward two years to the birth of our second child.
+This time, we were ready.
+Our birth plan was in hand.
+I had spoken with the doctor ahead of time and explained my role as both a dad and a doula.
+We had our lights, affirmations, and essential oils.
+Even though my wife needed to be induced, she was still able to birth our baby naturally using the techniques I had learned through doula training and birthing classes.

-Most importantly, though, I felt that as a husband, I could protect my wife at that moment and advocate for our family.
-This is the experience I want for other dads/partners.
+Most importantly, I felt confident in my role as a husband.
+I was able to protect my wife in that moment and advocate for our family.
+That is the kind of experience I want to help create for other dads and partners.

-My goal as a labor doula is to help others have a voice in the birthing space, protect their partner and identify feelings that may be previously stereotyped or unfamiliar.
+As a labor doula, my goal is to help others find their voice in the birthing space, protect and support their partner, and recognize feelings that are often misunderstood or overlooked.

 Speaking of what isn't familiar, did I mention I am a male doula?
 As a man providing doula care in the postpartum profession, I have thankfully experienced more support than criticism, but some still feel men should not be allowed into this sacred space.
 While I respect that sentiment, I believe it is vital for those who participated in creating this new life to be given the tools and guidance to support and love both mother and child more meaningfully.